FAIR Orlando Search Guide

 Common questions

 • How should I find Orlando antique appraisers?
-Start with the Orlando directory filter, then compare Florida profiles by antiques specialty, fee disclosure, intended-use fit, inspection availability, and whether the assignment needs a local visit, a category specialist, or both.
+Start with the Orlando directory filter, then compare Florida profiles by antiques specialty, fee disclosure, intended-use fit, inspection availability, and whether the job needs a local visit, a specialist, or both.

 • Should I use an Orlando appraiser or a specialist elsewhere in Florida?
 Use an Orlando or Central Florida appraiser when estate access, storage visits, fragile handling, large furniture, household inventory, or insurance timing requires local documentation.
 Use a statewide or category specialist when attribution, artist market, maker, period, material, provenance, or market tier is the central risk.

 • Can one Orlando antique appraiser handle art, furniture, and personal property?
 Sometimes.
-A local antiques, furniture, or personal property appraiser may fit estate inventory and triage, but higher-value fine art, designer furniture, jewelry, rugs, books, silver, textiles, or unusual collectibles may need specialist review or a hybrid appraisal path.
+A local antiques, furniture, or personal property appraiser may fit estate inventory and triage, but higher-value fine art, designer furniture, jewelry, rugs, books, silver, textiles, or unusual collectibles may need specialist review.

 • What fee questions should I ask Orlando antique appraisers?
 Ask whether pricing is hourly, flat, minimum, travel-based, rush-based, research-based, room-count-based, storage-visit-based, or item-count-based; what the written report includes; whether revisions or follow-up are extra; and whether the fee is non-contingent and never tied to value or sale outcome.